goodhood-eu/styleguide/html.md

 ## Forms

-  * Lean towards radio or checkbox lists instead of select menus.
-  * Wrap radio and checkbox inputs and their text in `<label>`s.
+- Wrap radio and checkbox inputs and their text in `<label>`s.
 No need for `for` attributes here — the wrapping automatically associates the two.
-  * The primary form button must come first in the DOM, especially for forms with multiple submit buttons.
+- The primary form button must come first in the DOM, especially for forms with multiple submit buttons.
 The visual order should be preserved with float: right; on each button (this affects tabindex).

 **[⬆ back to top](#table-of-contents)**